How Much Does a Bale of Straw Cost?

 If you want to start growing vegetables in the garden, but the soil is of poor quality, you can practice cultivation in straw bales.
 This method is a new one that is expanding rapidly.
 Cultivating vegetables or aromatic plants in bales is a recently promoted technique for agriculture in small spaces or as a unique gardening option.

-At the same time, the “straw bale garden” is also the ideal method for concrete spaces or where the soil cannot ensure good or healthy production.
+At the same time, the “straw bale garden” is also the ideal method for concrete spaces or where the soil cannot provide good or healthy production.
 This technique is very different from soil culture and should be considered as a method of culture in a container.
 Each bale of straw can be considered a growing container.

 Straw bales can also be used to build houses.
 This is a cost-effective option for those who do not have the necessary financial resources for a modern alternative and are willing to take care of the walls and roof.

-Built from natural materials, good for the environment and for the human body, and available at affordable prices, houses made of straw bales are quite a popular trend among enthusiasts of eco homes, with low consumption of resources.
+Built from natural materials, good for the environment and for the human body, and available at affordable prices, houses made of straw bales are quite a popular trend among enthusiasts and communities of eco homes, with low consumption of resources.

 Tips for saving money

 Sometimes, when the mold gets to the bales of straw, you can get them for free.
 These can no longer be used for animals if they have mold and some farmers may give them for free.
-Search for this opportunity in the free section on Craigslist.
+Check for this opportunity in the free section on Craigslist.

 Keep an eye on the local farmers who have recently harvested their cereals.
 When clearing the area, they will just sell the bales of straw at a lower cost.